camconrad/compensator/contracts/README.md

   - `ForWon`

 ### Events
-- `DelegateDeposit(address indexed delegate, uint256 amount)` - Emitted when the delegate deposits COMP.
-- `DelegateWithdraw(address indexed delegate, uint256 amount)` - Emitted when the delegate withdraws COMP.
-- `RewardRateUpdate(address indexed delegate, uint256 newRate)` - Emitted when the delegate updates the reward rate.
-- `DelegatorDeposit(address indexed delegator, uint256 amount)` - Emitted when a delegator deposits COMP.
+- `UserDeposit(address indexed user, uint256 amount)` - Emitted when a user deposits COMP.
-- `DelegatorWithdraw(address indexed delegator, uint256 amount)` - Emitted when a delegator withdraws COMP.
+- `UserWithdraw(address indexed user, uint256 amount)` - Emitted when a user withdraws COMP.
-- `ProposalStaked(address indexed staker, uint256 proposalId, uint8 support, uint256 amount)` - Emitted when a delegator stakes COMP for a proposal outcome.
+- `ProposalStaked(address indexed user, uint256 proposalId, uint8 support, uint256 amount)` - Emitted when a user stakes COMP for a proposal outcome.
 - `ProposalStakeDistributed(uint256 indexed proposalId, uint8 indexed winningSupport)` - Emitted when stakes are distributed after a proposal resolves.
-- `ClaimRewards(address indexed delegator, uint256 amount)` - Emitted when a delegator claims their rewards.
+- `ClaimRewards(address indexed user, uint256 amount)` - Emitted when a user claims their rewards.
-- `LosingStakeReclaimed(address indexed delegator, uint256 proposalId, uint256 amount)` - Emitted when a delegator reclaims their losing stake after a proposal is resolved.
+- `LosingStakeReclaimed(address indexed user, uint256 proposalId, uint256 amount)` - Emitted when a user reclaims their losing stake after a proposal is resolved.
-- `COMPLocked(address indexed delegator, uint256 unlockTime)` - Emitted when a delegator's COMP is locked.
+- `COMPLocked(address indexed user, uint256 unlockTime)` - Emitted when a user's COMP is locked.
 - `NewProposalDetected(uint256 indexed proposalId)` - Emitted when a new proposal is detected.
 - `ProposalActivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as active.
 - `ProposalDeactivated(uint256 indexed proposalId)` - Emitted when a proposal is marked as inactive.
 - `ProposalAutoResolved(uint256 indexed proposalId, uint8 winningSupport)` - Emitted when a proposal is automatically resolved after timeout.
-- `DelegateVotingVerified(uint256 indexed proposalId, bool hasVoted, uint8 voteDirection)` - Emitted when delegate voting status is verified.
+- `VoteCast(uint256 indexed proposalId, uint8 support, uint256 blockNumber, bytes32 txHash)` - Emitted when the contract casts a vote.
-- `UserRewardsUpdated(address indexed delegator, uint256 newRewards, uint256 totalUnclaimed)` - Emitted when a user's rewards are updated.
+- `UserRewardsUpdated(address indexed user, uint256 newRewards, uint256 totalUnclaimed)` - Emitted when a user's rewards are updated.
 - `RewardIndexUpdated(uint256 newRewardIndex, uint256 rewardsAccrued)` - Emitted when the global reward index is updated.
-  - `newRewardIndex` - The new reward index value
-  - `rewardsAccrued` - The amount of rewards accrued in this update
-- `VoteRecorderUpdateProposed(address indexed proposer, address indexed newVoteRecorder, uint256 effectiveTime)` - Emitted when a new vote recorder is proposed.
-- `VoteRecorderUpdated(address indexed oldVoteRecorder, address indexed newVoteRecorder, address indexed proposer)` - Emitted when the vote recorder is updated.

 ### Functions
-- **`constructor(address _delegate, string memory _delegateName, address _compToken, address _compoundGovernor)`**
+- **`constructor(address _compToken, address _compoundGovernor)`**
-  Initializes the contract with the delegate's address, name, and required contract addresses.
+  Initializes the contract with the COMP token and Compound Governor addresses.
   - Sets the delegation cap to 5% of the total COMP supply.
-  - Delegates voting power to the delegate.
   - Initializes the reward index at 1e18.
-  - Sets the delegate, delegateName, compToken, and compoundGovernor as immutable variables.
+  - Sets the compToken and compoundGovernor as immutable variables.
   - Validates that all addresses are non-zero.

-- **`delegateDeposit(uint256 amount)`**
+- **`ownerDeposit(uint256 amount)`**
-  Allows the delegate to deposit COMP into the contract for rewards distribution.
+  Allows the owner to deposit COMP into the contract for rewards distribution.
   - Requires amount to be greater than 0.
-  - Transfers COMP from the delegate to the contract.
+  - Transfers COMP from the owner to the contract.
   - Updates available rewards.
   - Updates the reward index.
-  - Emits a `DelegateDeposit` event.
+  - Emits an `OwnerDeposit` event.

-- **`delegateWithdraw(uint256 amount)`**
+- **`ownerWithdraw(uint256 amount)`**
-  Allows the delegate to withdraw COMP from the contract.
+  Allows the owner to withdraw COMP from the contract.
   - Requires amount to be greater than 0.
   - Updates the reward index before withdrawal.
   - Ensures that the withdrawable amount is sufficient (availableRewards - totalPendingRewards).
-  - Transfers COMP to the delegate.
+  - Transfers COMP to the owner.
-  - Emits a `DelegateWithdraw` event.
+  - Emits an `OwnerWithdraw` event.

 - **`setRewardRate(uint256 newRate)`**
-  Allows the delegate to set the reward rate (in COMP/second).
+  Allows the owner to set the reward rate (in COMP/second).
   - Requires new rate to be non-negative.
   - Requires new rate to be different from current rate.
   - Updates the reward index before setting the new rate.
   - Emits a `RewardRateUpdate` event.

-- **`delegatorDeposit(uint256 amount)`**
-  Allows a delegator to delegate COMP to the delegate's `Compensator` contract.
+- **`castVote(uint256 proposalId, uint8 support)`**
+  Allows the owner to cast a vote on a proposal.
+  - Requires caller to be the owner.
-  - Requires amount to be greater than 0.
+  - Requires support to be 0 (Against) or 1 (For).
-  - Enforces the delegation cap (totalDelegatedCOMP + amount <= delegationCap).
-  - Updates the global reward index.
-  - Updates the user's reward state to preserve existing rewards.
-  - Transfers COMP from the delegator to the contract.
-  - Mints Compensator tokens to the delegator.
-  - Updates totalDelegatedCOMP.
-  - Sets the user's starting reward index.
-  - Sets unlock time based on active/pending proposals:
-    - Base: current timestamp + MIN_LOCK_PERIOD
-    - If active/pending proposals exist: current timestamp + MIN_LOCK_PERIOD + 3 days
-  - Emits a `DelegatorDeposit` event.
-  - Emits a `COMPLocked` event with the unlock time.

-- **`delegatorWithdraw(uint256 amount)`**
-  Allows a delegator to withdraw COMP from the contract.
-  - Requires amount to be greater than 0.
+  - Requires the proposal to be in a valid voting state.
-  - Requires current timestamp >= unlockTime[delegator].
-  - Requires no active or pending proposals.
-  - Updates the reward index.
+  - Records vote information including block number and transaction hash.
-  - Updates the user's rewards before processing the withdrawal.
+  - Casts the vote through the Compound Governor.
-  - Burns Compensator tokens from the delegator.
-  - Transfers COMP to the delegator.
-  - Updates totalDelegatedCOMP.
-  - Updates the user's starting reward index.
-  - Emits a `DelegatorWithdraw` event.
+  - Emits a `VoteCast` event.

-- **`claimRewards()`**
+- **`verifyVote(uint256 proposalId)`**
-  Allows a delegator to claim their pending rewards.
+  Verifies if a vote was cast correctly.
-  - Updates the global and user-specific reward state.
+  - Checks if the vote was cast in a valid state.
-  - Requires that the user has rewards to claim.
-  - Resets the user's unclaimed rewards to zero.
-  - Updates the user's starting reward index.
+  - Verifies the transaction hash matches.
-  - Transfers rewards to the delegator.
+  - Verifies the contract has voted.
-  - Emits a `ClaimRewards` event.
+  - Returns true if all verifications pass.

 - **`stakeForProposal(uint256 proposalId, uint8 support, uint256 amount)`**
   Allows a delegator to stake COMP on a proposal.